Home

 It is not my intention here to provide advice on particular stocks, but to concentrate on discussing where advice can be obtained.

 Some stock advice costs nothing and other advice costs a lot.
-You need to tread carefully when seeking advice as fees and charges can seriously erode any profits that may be forthcoming – and the aim is to maximise profits!
+You need to tread carefully when seeking advice as fees and charges can seriously erode any profits that may be forthcoming – and the aim is to maximize profits!

 How Much to Spend on Advice?

-The amount you spend on advice and help with investing should have some bearing on the total value of your portfolio.
+The amount you spend on advice and help with value investing should have some bearing on the total value of your portfolio.

 I have worked on a maximum of a 2% spend for advice on a small portfolio (A$5,000 to $10,000) dropping to 0.5% for a much larger portfolio (e.g., greater than A$500,000).